Skip to content

 7

-Schedule Annual Review and Testing
+Schedule the Annual Review

 The Nine Elements the FTC Safeguards Rule Requires in Your WISP

 The FTC Safeguards Rule (16 CFR Part 314) mandates nine specific elements in a qualified information security program.
 Because tax preparers are covered financial institutions under GLBA, your PTIN WISP must address all nine.
-Here is what each element means in practical terms for a tax preparation practice.
+Here is what each means in practical terms for a tax preparation practice.

-Implement safeguards to control the risks identified in your assessment.
-The updated Safeguards Rule specifies that covered institutions must implement MFA for any system accessing client financial data — a mandatory technical control for PTIN holders using cloud-based tax software.
+3. Safeguards Design and Implementation.
+Implement safeguards to control the risks you identified.
+The updated Safeguards Rule specifies that covered institutions must implement MFA for any system accessing client financial data, a mandatory technical control for PTIN holders using cloud-based tax software.
 NIST Special Publication 800-171 Revision 3 provides a detailed control catalog that maps well to Safeguards Rule requirements for small practices.

 PTIN WISP Core Components Checklist